 Review and improve your business continuity plan

-Much effort goes into creating and initially testing a BC plan.
+Much effort goes into creating and initially testing a business continuity plan.
 Once that job is complete, some organizations let the plan sit while other, more critical tasks get attention.
 When this happens, plans go stale and are of no use when needed.

 Technology evolves, and people come and go, so the plan needs to be updated, too.
 Bring key personnel together at least annually to review the plan and discuss any areas that must be modified.

 Prior to the review, solicit feedback from staff to incorporate into the plan.
 Ask all departments or business units to review the plan, including branch locations or other remote units.
 If you’ve had the misfortune of facing a disaster and had to put the plan into action, be sure to incorporate lessons learned.
 Many organizations conduct a review in tandem with a table-top exercise or structured walk-through.

 How to ensure business continuity plan support, awareness

 One way to ensure your plan is not successful is to adopt a casual attitude toward its importance.
 Every business continuity plan must be supported from the top down.
 That means senior management must be represented when creating and updating the plan; no one can delegate that responsibility to subordinates.
 In addition, the plan is likely to remain fresh and viable if senior management makes it a priority by dedicating time for adequate review and testing.